2021 Challenge Cup final: Background

-Owing to the COVID-19 pandemic in the United Kingdom, the Challenge Cup this year only included Super League, RFL Championship and RFL League 1 clubs and did not include any amateur clubs or British forces teams.
+Owing to the COVID-19 pandemic in the United Kingdom, the Challenge Cup this year only included the Super League, RFL Championship and RFL League 1 clubs and did not include any amateur clubs or British forces teams.

 Route to the final

 Castleford Tigers

-As a Super League side, Castleford Tigers entered the competition in the third round.
+As a Super League side, the Castleford Tigers entered the competition in the third round.
 For the 2021 competition, the third round is the equivalent of the competition's usual sixth round due to the fact that the first three rounds of the competition were removed as non-professional sides were not allowed to compete due to the COVID-19 pandemic.
 Castleford drew fellow Super League side Hull KR in their opening game where, following a 32–32 scoreline at full time, a drop goal from Gareth O'Brien saw them through to the quarter finals in golden point extra time.
-The quarter finals saw the Tigers face Salford Red Devils in a game which again saw the two sides draw at full time.
+The quarter finals saw the Tigers face the Salford Red Devils in a game which again saw the two sides draw at full time.
 It was again a drop goal from O'Brien in golden point extra time which saw Castleford enter the semi-finals ending the game 19–18.
-The semi-final draw saw the team play Warrington Wolves in a game where Tigers led comfortably following the first 15 minutes, seven tries including a hat-trick from Jordan Turner booked Tigers a place at Wembley with a 35–20 final score.
+The semi-final draw saw the team play the Warrington Wolves in a game where Tigers led comfortably following the first 15 minutes, seven tries including a hat-trick from Jordan Turner booked Tigers a place at Wembley with a 35–20 final score.